chaplinjs/chaplin/README.md

 The example application features a client-side OAuth 2.0 login with [Facebook Connect](https://developers.facebook.com/docs/reference/javascript/FB.login/).
 Facebook is a sample service provider.
 On moviepilot.com, we’re also using the [Google APIs Client Library](http://code.google.com/p/google-api-javascript-client/).
 We have experimented with [Twitter Anywhere](https://dev.twitter.com/docs/anywhere/welcome) which provides a client-side login but doesn’t support OAuth 2.0.
 (Moviepilot.com allows you to log in with Twitter, but it’s an old-school OAuth 1.0 server-side login.)

-This example uses the same Facebook Application ID as moviepilot.com, so you will be asked to grant access rights to the moviepilot.com Facebook App.
+Fir simplicity, this example uses the Facebook application ID of moviepilot.com.
+On login, you will be asked to grant access rights to the moviepilot.com Facebook app.
+This example app will not post anything to Facebook on your behalf or publish/submit your personal data.
+You’re free to [revoke access rights](https://www.facebook.com/settings/?tab=applications) at any time.
 You might easily [create your own Facebook App](https://developers.facebook.com/apps) and change the app ID in `facebook.coffee`/`facebook.js` if you don’t trust moviepilot.com.

-The Facebook login only works if the JavaScript app runs on a domain which matches the Facebook app.
-That is, is has to be run on `*.moviepilot.com`.
-Start a local web server, point the document root to the app folder and add a line like `127.0.0.1 example.moviepilot.com` to your [hosts file](http://en.wikipedia.org/wiki/Hosts_(file)).
-Then you’re able to *http://example.moviepilot.com* in your browser and log in with Facebook.
+The Facebook login only works if the app runs on a domain which matches the Facebook app.
+That is, is has to be run on a subdomain of `moviepilot.com`.
+To access the application, follow these steps:

+* Add a line like `127.0.0.1   example.moviepilot.com` to your [hosts file](http://en.wikipedia.org/wiki/Hosts_(file)).
+* Start a local web server (like nginx for example), point the document root to the app folder.
+* Then you’re able to access *http://example.moviepilot.com/* in your browser and log in with Facebook.

 After successful login, your Facebook likes are fetched from the Open Graph and displayed as a list.
 You might click a list entry to see more details.